DimiKog/proof-of-escape/README.md

 ---

 ### 👛 How to View ESCAPE Tokens in MetaMask

-After answering a quiz correctly, you’ll automatically receive 10 ESCAPE tokens to your wallet.

 To see your tokens in MetaMask:
 1. Open MetaMask and switch to the QBFT Education Network.